burrito-elixir/burrito/README.md

 #### Supported Versions:
 We provide pre-compiled Erlang/OTP distributions starting from `OTP-25.3` onwards for MacOS, Linux, and Windows targets.
-If you require an older version, please refer to the section about [providing custom Erlang/OTP builds](#using-custom-erts-builds).
+If you require an older version, please refer to the section about (providing custom Erlang/OTP builds)[#using-custom-erts-builds].

 #### Technical Component Overview
 Burrito is composed of a few different components: